jliklik/rb_tree/readme.txt

     - Case 3: if sibling is red
           - adjustment
           - rotate around parent to bring sibling up
-- Deletion via method 2: Multi-case method (top-down)
+- Another way of looking at the bottom up method (pure actions, no theory)
   - https://www.youtube.com/watch?v=eoQpRtMpA9I
   - 3 nodes to consider: node being deleted, the replacement, x (differs depending on condition)
   - not really recursive, so many cases 0.0